 This year’s Haunt is a WALKING trail.
 Please wear closed-toe shoes and be prepared for walking (or running if you’re that scared!) through the woods.

 Do you have any restrictions this year regarding Covid-19?

 Yes.
 We need to keep you, along with our staff and actors safe.
 We advise you not to enter if you have had fever, cough, shortness of breath, sore throat, or loss of taste or smell, and if you’ve had known exposure to someone with Covid-19 in the past 14 days.

 You might want to rethink entering if you are 65 years of age or older or have underlying health conditions including high blood pressure, chronic lung disease, diabetes, severe obesity, asthma or weakened immunity.

-Masks will be required for all victims.
+Masks are recommended but not required for all victims.

 What organization are the proceeds from El Dorado Haunt going to?